May 24, 2022

 Unlike chemotherapy that directly destroys cancer cells, immunotherapy trains a patient’s own natural immune system to identify, target and eliminate cancer cells.

-“Because these immunotherapy drugs had created prolonged clinical responses and improved overall survival in a number of different tumor types, we hypothesized that they might boost patients’ immune systems to eliminate neuroendocrine tumors as well,” explains Tsimberidou.
+“Because these immunotherapy drugs had created prolonged clinical responses and improved overall survival in a number of different tumor types, we hypothesized that they might boost patients’ immune systems to eliminate high-grade neuroendocrine carcinomas as well,” explains Tsimberidou.

 Three months after he joined the clinical trial, Curtis’ tumors had shrunk by 65%.
 In another three months, they’d shrunk by 80%.